Stabilizer R\'enyi Entropy and Conformal Field Theory: Stabilizer R e nyi Entropy in Critical States

 The operator $\sum_{\vec{m}}(P^{\vec{m}})^{\otimes \alpha}$ acts as a projection operator in the $2\alpha$-component replicated theory and induces an interlayer line defect at the time slice $\tau=0$ on the two-dimensional sheet.
 We can define the partition function of this theory as follows:

 Here, $Z$ is the original partition function of a single component theory without a defect.
-The partition function $Z_{2\alpha}$ is calculated by a path-integral of $2\alpha$ components on a torus with a line defect (Fig.~\ref{fig:partition-function-full}(a)).
-We employ a folding trick to rewrite $Z_{2\alpha}$ as a path-integral of $4\alpha$ components on a cylinder with different boundary conditions imposed at $\tau=0$ and $\tau=\beta/2$ (Fig.~\ref{fig:partition-function-full}(b)).
+The partition function $Z_{2\alpha}$ is calculated by a path integral of $2\alpha$ components on a torus with a line defect (Fig.~\ref{fig:partition-function-full}(a)).
+We employ a folding trick to rewrite $Z_{2\alpha}$ as a path integral of $4\alpha$ components on a cylinder with different boundary conditions imposed at $\tau=0$ and $\tau=\beta/2$ (Fig.~\ref{fig:partition-function-full}(b)).
 The boundary condition imposed by the projection operator $\sum_{\vec{m}}(P^{\vec{m}})^{\otimes \alpha}$ at $\tau=0$ is denoted by $\Gamma_1$ (red), while the artificial boundary condition at $\tau=\beta/2$ arising from the folding is expressed by $\Gamma_2$ (blue).
 In the IR limit, these boundary conditions flow to conformally invariant boundary conditions.

 In BCFT, partition functions of CFTs on a cylinder with conformal boundary conditions at the ends are expressed as amplitudes between boundary states as follows: